jonatan-kazmierczak/articles/trinity.md

 > Blessed is she who has believed that the Lord would fulfill his promises to her!”

 *([Luke 1:67](https://biblehub.com/niv/luke/1.htm))*:
-> His father Zechariah was filled with the Holy Spirit and prophesied
+> His father Zechariah was filled with the Holy Spirit and prophesied.

 *([Acts 7:55-56](https://biblehub.com/niv/acts/7.htm))*
 > But Stephen, full of the Holy Spirit, looked up to heaven and saw the glory of God, and Jesus standing at the right hand of God.